-Blog may inspire me and Instagram fuels my wanderlust, but there’s nothing quite like getting lost in a travel book.
+Blogs may inspire me and Instagram fuels my wanderlust, but there’s nothing quite like getting lost in an adventure book.

 With my phone turned off and my laptop put away I can actually quiet my mind and sink deep into someone else’s epic tale.
 If you’re in the mood to do the same, you’ve come to the right place.

-I’ve read a lot of travel books in my time, but these eight stand out as some of the best of the best and I know you will enjoy them!
+I’ve read a lot of adventure books in my time, but these eight stand out as some of the best of the best and I know you will enjoy them!

-Honestly, this may just be my favorite on this list of travel books and if you’re only going to read one this year, The Geography of Bliss should be it.
+Honestly, this is one of my favorite adventure books of all time – if you’re only going to read one this year, The Geography of Bliss should be it.

 If you liked Into Thin Air then you need to read No Way Down, the true story of one of the deadliest days in climbing history.